royar-hash/interactive-swmm-tutorial/README.md

 # Step Three: Passing Data from the User Interface to Python
 For our example app, we have a start button and two sliders on the user interface: one for each orifice in the SWMM model.
 Our goal is to achieve the following:
 * When the start button is pressed, the PySWMM simulation starts to run
 * When the user changes the slider, the new value of the slider is set as the target setting of the corresponding controllable asset.
-For example, if the user moves the slider all the way down to 0, we want to set the target setting of ORI-11 in the SWMM model to 0 as well.
+For example, if the user moves the gate 1 slider all the way down to 0, we want to set the target setting of ORI-11 in the SWMM model to 0 as well.

 The basic idea for the start button is as follows:
 * Create a button in HTML.